riccardocalligaro/registro_elettronico/README.md

 - Notifications when there is a new event (new grade, new event, etc..)
 - Data persistency
 - Final grades
-- Multi language support (Italian & English) and localizaiton
+- Multi language support (Italian & English) and localization

 Main technologies and libraries that I will use: